npagane/multiscale_t_cell_activation/README.md

 ## Executing the model

-In the folder 'codes', excecute the file 'full_model.m'.
+In the folder 'codes', execute the file 'full_model.m'.